of Mary L. Wilson and C. Peck

 - its ring was thick, its whole aspect was so chubby until it was fairly expanded - that at a little distance I was often uncertain whether it was not a puffball, when the cap was fully expanded the gills were bright green in color [sic].
 Even when the perfectly white, unexpanded cap was cooked the flesh became gray in colour, its taste was not equal to L. procera [underlined]

-at the very top of the ridge, & usually in companies, seldom solitary; it
+found it at the very top of the ridge, & usually in companies, seldom solitary;

-was a very pretty thing - its scales caught & held the dew drops, &
+it was a very pretty thing - its scales caught & held the dew drops,

-it seemed often as if covered with jewels.
-I have seen it no where else at the
+& it seemed often as if covered with jewels.
+I have seen it no where else

 follower there, but I know no one there who has any special knowledge of the